Manohar2005/security-os/README.md

 *   **`defense_mode/`:** Scripts and configurations related to defensive security tools.
 *   **`scripts/`:** Scripts for automating security tasks and OS management.
 *   **`installer/`:** Scripts to install and configure Security-OS.

-## Getting Involved

-This project is a learning experience for me, and I welcome feedback and contributions!
-If you have ideas, suggestions, or want to help out, feel free to:

-*   Open an issue to report bugs or suggest features.
-*   Fork the repository and submit pull requests.

 ## Disclaimer